ferstl/depgraph-maven-plugin/README.md

 ### Duplicates and Conflicts

-The `depgraph-maven-plugin:graph` can be configured to show duplicate and/or conflicting versions.
+The [`depgraph-maven-plugin:graph`](https://ferstl.github.io/depgraph-maven-plugin/graph-mojo.html) goal can be configured to show duplicate and/or conflicting versions.
 Duplicate versions are shown as dotted black arrows.
 Conflicting versions are shown as dashed red arrows:

 <img src="https://raw.githubusercontent.com/ferstl/depgraph-maven-plugin/gh-pages/images/documentation/duplicates-and-conflicts.png" alt="Dependency graph showing duplicates and conflicts"/>